The Best Handyman Insurance Companies

 Bodily injury is another circumstance covered by a handyman general liability policy.
 Bodily injury includes any physical injury suffered by a third party as a result of your or your employees’ actions.
 For example, if you leave a stack of equipment unattended in a client’s home and they trip over it, your general liability insurance may be able to cover the medical expenses associated with the resulting injuries.

-The final component of general liability insurance is personal injury, which includes non-physical harm to a third party.
-Intellectual property infringement and privacy invasion are examples of personal injuries that you can be sued for as a handyman.
-If, for example, you are working on a project at a high-profile client’s home and use the opportunity to take photos and release them, you can be sued for personal injury.
-Another example would be if you mistakenly marketed your business using the trademark of another business.
-In this scenario, you could be sued for trademark infringement, which would be covered under your liability policy.
+The final component of general liability insurance is personal and advertising injury, which covers non-physical harm to a third party.
+Privacy invasion is a common example of a personal injury you can be sued for as a handyman.
+If, for example, you are working on a project at a high-profile client’s home and take photos of the property and release them without permission, you can be sued for a privacy violation.
+Other intellectual property claims, such as copyright or trade dress infringement, are typically covered under the ‘advertising injury’ portion of the policy if they occur within your business’s marketing or advertisements.
+However, it is important to note that standard liability policies generally exclude broad claims of trademark infringement.

 Commercial Auto